 Link building for your latest piece of content can be a difficult process.
 Therefore, it is worth looking at how you conduct your outreach currently; see whether you can automate parts of the process.

 Let’s start with the first stage, building your outreach mailing list.
 In the past, this was an immensely boring task.
 Going through websites and finding an email address was an inefficient way of building up your list but meant that you could be sure that the emails you were targeting were correct.

 Hunter.io is a chrome extension that accurately predicts the email address of someone you want to contact.
 This means that when you enter search terms in Linkedin, say for example, a marketing automation blog.
 Hunter will go down the list, and then predict the email of each result, based on their name and the company they work for.

 You can then export this data to a Google sheet and voila!
 You have your outreach list.
 A task that used to take hours now takes seconds.

 The next outreach automation tip is a simple one but one that is important nonetheless.

 Using MailChimp you can personalize your outreach program, which is essential in increasing email engagement.
 With Mailchimp segmentation, you can also send follow up emails according to whether the recipient has opened the email or not.
 This might be starting to sound like a CRM campaign, and that’s because it is.
 Email campaigns for link building and selling your product/service should be done in a similar way.

 Integrate Your SEO Tech Stack

 SEO has many different faces, from onsite technical optimization to external link building.
-There are tools to help you manage and optimise each of these factors.
+There are tools to help you manage and optimize each of these factors.
 However, in order to save you time when managing your SEO, look into the integrations that are available between your tools.
 For example: